joereynolds/what-to-code/README.md

 That'd spit out a CPU-usage bar showing usage in percent.
 **Created** https://github.com/joereynolds/fanbox

-- A tamagotchi.
+- A desktop app.
+A metronome a decent one.
+One that can handle complex time signatures and handle bars too. i.e. 1 bar of 7/8 and then the next bar is 5/4.
+Should also be able to handle multiple tempos across bars

 - A desktop app that profiles code. i.e. runs a function 100 times and outputs a csv/txt file of the results.

-- An alchemy kinda game - Grow a garden of different plants that need certain conditions. when plants have grown, mush em up and make potions

-- Defend your castle game

 - Porn keyboard
 Get samples of womens moans from the low E to the 12th fret on the high e.
 Map these to a MIDI keyboard in kontakt.
 Try and get multiple samples per note to allow for variety.

-- The jetpack game

-- A desktop app.
-A metronome a decent one.
-One that can handle complex time signatures and handle bars too. i.e. 1 bar of 7/8 and then the next bar is 5/4.
-Should also be able to handle multiple tempos across bars

-- A to-do list app based around Ben Elijah's principles.

-- A desktop/web mailing list manager.

-- A website(?) that tries to standardise hotkeys across programs. i.e. ctrl+p in chrome opens up a file explorer but on most desktop apps it opens up the preferences.
-Fix this.
-Could maybe just be a github repo?

-- A desktop app that uses the notifications api to push any PHP errors to it.
-(If errors are too frequent, think of a better way)

 - A gui for partitioning USB's/disks.
 Use electron and the style of form in the codepen.